In its simplest expression, geography asks humanities oldest, most

 'What is on the other side of the mountain?'

-These primal questions have been responsible for pushing humanity from one place to another in search of something better.
-Eventually, these questions have pushed us off the face of the Earth and into the heavens in search of answers to even bigger questions:
+have pushed us off the face of the Earth and into the heavens in search of

 'Where do we come from?'